 - Who are your grantees, where are they?

 - What jurisdiction does your data live in?

 - Are you funding in areas of "national security"? e.g. Immigration?

 - Let Wikileaks and MegaUpload be lessons

 Cloud Security: Threat Matrix

 Threat: Intelligence seekers

-- Who are your opponents and assailants? - Who wants to know more about how and with who you are working?
+- Who are your grantees' opponents and assailants? - Who wants to know more about who and how you are funding?

 Threat: Disgruntled staff